 Teachers, do you need lesson plans or guidelines on how to teach a segment on Romeo & Juliet?
-Check out Curriki.org, a non-profit site that is aimed at schools.
+Check out Curriki.org, a nonprofit site that is aimed at schools.
 The site is continually updated with input from educators and parents.
-Teachers have free access and can add lesson plans, and the more knowledgeable educators become involved, the more they improve each lesson plan.
+Teachers have free access to add lesson plans and the more knowledgeable educators become involved, the more they improve each lesson plan.

-B
+B TOPMARKS